anselmeamekoe/TabSRA/README.md

 The considered inherently interpretable models are:
 - Decision Trees [(DT)](https://scikit-learn.org/stable/modules/tree.html)
 - Explainable Boosting Machine [EBMs](https://github.com/interpretml/interpret)
-  - EBM: EBMs with pairwise interaction terms
+  - EBM: EBMs with **pairwise interaction** terms
-  - EBM_S: EBMs without pairwise interaction terms
+  - EBM_S: EBMs **without pairwise interaction** terms
-- Linear/Logistic Regression: pytorch is used for the implementation
+- Linear/Logistic Regression (LR): pytorch is used for the implementation
+- TabSRALinear: an instantiation of TabSRAs, which imitates the formulation of classical Linear models.
+More details or in the papers [ESANN](https://www.esann.org/sites/default/files/proceedings/2023/ES2023-37.pdf), ECML@XKDD[http://xkdd2023.isti.cnr.it/papers/426.pdf]

 TabSRA is a class of accurate tabular learning models with inherent intelligibility published at the 5th International Workshop on eXplainable Knowledge Discovery in Data Mining **XKDD 2023** and The 31th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning **ESANN 2023**.
 In short, TabSRA contains a Self-Reinforcement Attention (SRA) block that is used to learn a *Reinforced* representation of the raw input through element-wise multiplication with the produced attention vector.
 The learned representation is aggregated by a highly transparent function (e.g., linear) that produces the final output.
 In this repository we propose the implementation of TabSRA with a linear aggregator namely **TabSRALinear**.